kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Here we bind the value `1` to the label `x`, bind the value `2` to label `y` and use the labels `x` and `y` to retrieve these values and add them together to get the result.

-We'll explore this concept of labels in more detail later in this discussion.

 By thinking of code in this way, you can better understand how your program interacts with memory and how the different elements of your code work together.

 # Assignment